Lincoln National Corporation: Insurance patent

 In September 2006, Lincoln filed a patent infringement lawsuit against Transamerica Life Insurance Company for allegedly infringing its insurance patent.
 A similar lawsuit was filed against Jackson National Life in October 2007.

 On Feb.
 19, 2009, a jury found the Lincoln patent valid and infringed by Transamerica et al. Damages were assessed at the "reasonable royalty rate" and Transamerica et al. were ordered to pay Lincoln $13 million, or 0.11% of the over $12 billion in assets they had under management by virtue of infringing the patent.
+This verdict was later overturned by the Court of Appeals for the Federal Circuit finding Transamerica did not infringe Lincoln's patent.

 Affiliations

 Lincoln Financial Group is the grand sponsor of the National Forensic League and its National Speech and Debate Tournament.